Works-Lab/.github/profile/README.md

 A compact whiteboard-cleaning hardware project and FDM mechanism testbed.

-OTO v2 is being used to work through printed mechanisms, rails, pad interfaces, fastener bosses, service behavior, and the gap between a clean concept and something that survives real use.
+Improving on OTO (https://github.com/Keem-tt/OTO-Whiteboard-Cleaner), OTO v2 is being developed with 3 things in mind: Faster, Cheaper and Sleeker.

 Status: early prototype / active development.